-There are plenty of housing options available for students at each AE study abroad destination and some of AE’s partner universities also offer on-campus housing.
-Most students prefer to live either near campus or close to convenient transportation connections to the campus.
-The accommodation options in the private market are usually across the board much more luxurious than student housing on campus.
-Yet, the prices in the private market are still very affordable because of the generally lower prices in Asia.
+- The accommodation options via the private market are usually across the board much more luxurious than student housing on campus.
+Private accommodation options are still very affordable because of the generally lower prices in Asia.

-In Asian cultures it’s common to do business face-to-face.
-Arranging accommodation in advance by email or phone may be difficult.
-This is nothing to worry about, though, because taking care of housing arrangements once you are on location at the destination is straightforward and easy.
+- In the Asian business culture, it’s common to do business face-to-face and arranging accommodation in advance by email or phone may be difficult.
+This is nothing to worry about, though, because taking care of housing arrangements once you are on location at the destination is straightforward.
 This is also when the details of the rental agreement and the final price are agreed upon.

 If you want to ask around for a roommate in advance, you can do so on AE’s Facebook.